jirulak02/jirulak02/README.md

 ### A full-stack web developer from Prague

-- I'm currently mainly programming at my job
+- I'm currently planing a useful website with co-students at school
 - In the future I also want to start building mobile apps

 ## Programming languages